terriann/dotfiles/readme.md

 #### Utility Mini-scripts

-These are the commands tht trigger a couple commands to yield a specific result.
+These are the commands that trigger simple scripts or series of commands to yield a specific outcome.

 |   Alias   |   Description     |
 |---    |---    |